See your Georgia health insurance coverage options.

 Income-based subsidies called Advance Premium Tax Credits (APTC) are available as a result of the Affordable Care Act.
 APTCs can help lower your premium payments each month, and most enrollees are eligible for these subsidies.

-Depending on your income and circumstances, you may find that you’re eligible for free or low cost health coverage through Medicaid or PeachCare for Kids.
+Depending on your income and circumstances, you may find that you’re eligible for free or low cost health coverage through Medicaid or PeachCare for Kids (Georgia CHIP).
 Learn more about whether you might meet the criteria for Medicaid in Georgia.

 How many insurers offer Marketplace coverage in Georgia?